fsharp/fsharp.org/data-science/index.md

 headline: Data Science with F#
 ---

-Data science brings techinques such as statistical analysis, machine learning and programming to real-world data sources to bring understanding and insight to data-oriented problem domains.
+Data science brings techinques such as statistical analysis, machine learning, data visualization and programming to real-world data sources to bring understanding and insight to data-oriented problem domains.

 F# is an excellent solution for programmatic data science as it combines efficient execution with powerful libraries and scalable data integration.
 [Try F#](http://tryfsharp.org/learn) has sections specific to data science.

-### Math and Statistics Packages
+### Base Technologies

-You'll need these.
-See the [Maths and Statistics](/math) section.
+* *Math and Statistics Packages*  - See the [Maths and Statistics](/math) section.

-### Data Access and Integration

-Data access is at the core of data science programmability.
+* *Data Access* - Data access is at the core of data science programmability.
 See the [Data Access](/data-access) section.

-### Machine Learning

-You may need to apply machine learning techniques to your problem domain.
+* *Machine Learning* - You may need to apply machine learning techniques to your problem domain.
 See the [Machine Learning](/machine-learning) section.
+* *Data Charting and Visualization* - See the [Data Visualization](/data-visualization) section.

 ### R, MATLAB, Mathematica and Python Integration